 In an example of Assyrian annals in 9th century BC, the 7th campaign of King Ashurnasirpal II had been described in full and gory details.
 The keywords in these official records often contained phrases like ‘massacred’, ‘razed’, ‘destroyed’, ‘burned’, ‘felled with the sword’ and ‘erected them (alive people) on stakes’.
 Now while these words concoct imagery of savagery and sadism (which actually might have been the truth in some cases), there was more to the scope of Assyrian brutality than sheer terror.
-In fact, according to historical evidences, most of these punitive campaigns were usually conducted for mitigating rebellions that fumed around corners of the Assyria realm.
-So in a sense, the very nature of these brutal actions and punishments was used a counter to the restlessness (and apparent disorganized scope) of the rebels and potential rebels.
+In fact, according to historical pieces of evidence, most of these punitive campaigns were usually conducted for mitigating rebellions that fumed around corners of Assyria.
+So in a sense, the very nature of these brutal actions and punishments acted as a counter to the restlessness (and apparent disorganized scope) of the rebels and potential rebels.

 5) The appointment of eunuchs as an imperial political move –